tisem-digital-marketing/2021-smwa/docs/week_00.md

 Having learned the essentials from DataCamp - watch the following videos that step through a prototype analytical workflow that you will experience in this course.

 * (TBD)

-## Guided Tutorials

-The tutorials below demonstrate some additional skills and tools you will need as the course progresses.
-They are located here for so you can look over them as required throughout the course.

-* (TBD)